 It essentially means a user can freely use, modify, and distribute a program stipulated to one condition: any redistributed version of the software must be distributed with the original terms of free use, modification, and distribution (known as copyleft).
 And unlike freeware, free software may be distributed for a fee.

 Please note, to modify a program you need to access its source code which free software offers whereas a freeware does not.
 Also, free software gives freedom to redistribute copies however to do this, a user must include binary or executable forms of the program, as well as source code, for both modified and unmodified versions.

 The term ‘Open Source’ is very close to ‘free software’ but not identical to it.
-We say this because, the source code of an open-source software is readily available to users 2 but under a copyright, and one is freely allowed to re-distribute the software.
+We say this because, the source code of open-source software is readily available to users 2 but under copyright, and one is freely allowed to redistribute the software.

 So, basically it is distributed on trial basis and with an understanding that sometime later a user may be interested in paying for it.
 Also, some shareware are offered as ‘Liteware’.
 In these programs i.e. ‘Liteware’ certain capabilities are disabled.
 One can access complete functions only after buying or upgrading to the complete version of the program.
 Thus, shareware software are used for marketing purposes.

 Adware, better known as advertising software is software that automatically renders advertisements.
 Most of these advertisements appear in the form of annoying pop-ups.
 However, one can disable the ads by purchasing a registration key.
 It can even change your home page, default search, or install a toolbar.
 Like freeware, Adware too is available for computer users at no cost.